0xcert/techpaper/src/paper.md

 ### 2.2.4.
 Off-chain Data

 Optionally an asset can also provide dynamic metadata on some public URI.
-These data provide additional information about an asset, should be publically accessible to anyone can, and can change over time.
+These data provide additional information about an asset, should be publically accessible to anyone, and can change over time.

 Every Xcert should have at least the basic metadata JSON Schema definition like this: